mikalai-hryb/notes/terraform.md

 For example, "2" -> 2, if `type = number`.
 But it's better to use appropriate types.

 ### How you can refer to an input variable in your configuration?
+What syntax should you use?

 To refer to an input variable you need to use the following syntax `var.variable_name`